Planning-Driven Programming: A Large Language Model Programming Workflow: Analysis of Unsolved Problems for LPW using GPT-4o

-Figure \ref{APPS_Difficulty} compares the Pass@1 accuracy of LDB, LPW, and SLPW across different difficulty levels, \textit{Introductory}, \textit{Interview}, and \textit{Competition}, on the APPS benchmark using GPT-4o.
-LPW and SLPW consistently dominate in Pass@1 accuracy across all difficulty levels.
-LPW and SLPW show strong performance on the relatively easier levels, i.e., \textit{Introductory} and \textit{Interview}, surpassing LDB by around 9\% and 15\% accuracy, respectively, and outperforming Baseline by over 20\% accuracy.
-For the problems belonging to the most challenging level, \textit{Competition}, LPW and SLPW achieve 34.8\% accuracy, compared to 28.3\% for LDB and 17.4\% for Baseline.
-However, all approaches experience a substantial decrease at the \textit{Competition} level, emphasizing the need for further improvements.
-Figure \ref{token_cost} compares the Pass@1 accuracy and average token cost per program for LDB, LPW, and SLPW on APPS using GPT-4o.
-The results align with expectations: LDB uses the fewest tokens, as it only refines seed programs that fail visible tests, generated through 0-shot prompting; LPW achieves better accuracy but requires additional tokens for generating the plan and plan verification; and SLPW achieves the highest accuracy but consumes the most tokens due to the creation of multiple plans, plan verifications and programs.
+Figure \ref{APPS_Difficulty} compares the Pass@1 accuracy of Baseline, LDB, and LPW across different difficulty levels, \textit{Introductory}, \textit{Interview}, and \textit{Competition}, on the APPS benchmark using GPT-4o.
+LPW consistently dominates in Pass@1 accuracy across all difficulty levels.
+LPW shows strong performance on the relatively easier levels, i.e., \textit{Introductory} and \textit{Interview}, surpassing LDB by around 9\% and 13\% accuracy, respectively, and outperforming Baseline by over 20\% accuracy.
+For the problems belonging to the most challenging level, \textit{Competition}, LPW achieves 34.8\% accuracy, compared to 28.3\% for LDB and 17.4\% for Baseline.
+However, all approaches experience a substantial decrease at the \textit{Competition} level, emphasizing the necessity for further improvements.